 [Image by Gerwin Sturm via Flickr: https://flic.kr/p/9Qc4r5]

 Don’t be the traveller lugging around an overflowing suitcase.
 Make sure you’re strategic with your packing – you definitely won’t need as much as you think.
 Get yourself a big backpack that can carry a sleeping bag and pillow, a few outfits you can rewear throughout the trip and a book or two for entertainment.

 When travelling, you don’t need much with you whatsoever.
 Instead, you’ll be distracted by your surroundings and the activities on offer.
 So long as you have sensible and comfortable clothing for all environments and weather conditions – as well as all of the necessary documents and supplies you may need depending on where you’re headed – you’ll be set for the entirety of your stay.

 5. Haggle your way through

-There’s no doubt you’ll be an expert at haggling by time you return home from your travels.
+There’s no doubt you’ll be an expert at haggling by the time you return home from your travels.
 Many vendors across the world – particularly in South America and Southeast Asia – expect tourists to haggle, hence the hiking of prices in marketplaces that could stagger you upon first glance.

 Approach said vendors with a calm and friendly demeanour, but be confident with your negotiations, too.
 In some cases, you could end up getting up to 50% off of the original asking price, according to TINZ.
 Don’t shy away from haggling – it’s expected, and in most cases, it’s easy.

 6. Research your destination thoroughly

 And, last but not least, it’s important to research your destination before arriving.
 You need to be clued up on the area, the locals and the culture to avoid any potential faux pas in certain situations as you explore – there’s nothing worse than offending a local without meaning to.

 In Thailand, for example, you should expect to be taking your shoes off before entering certain buildings.
-Why, you ask?
+Why do you ask?
 The feet are said to carry bad energy, which shouldn’t be brought into buildings of spiritual or cultural importance.
 Be sure to expect these (perhaps strange) cultural norms, as they’re often a hugely important part of the lifestyle.